OpenUnited/ux-prototype/README.md

 # ux-prototype

 Congratulations, you can now be a "UX Developer"!

-TL;DR: we decided to discontinue using Figma for UX/UI prototyping and specifications.
-We now do UX/UI prototyping and specifications as code, in this repo, using TailwindCSS and [TailwindUI](https://tailwindui.com/).

 In this repo, we prototype and specify the target UX.

-Whilst we try to align the content of this repo with reality (e.g. data structures in json files reflect the real platform), this repo is however not deployed to production.
-The [platform repo](https://github.com/OpenUnited/platform) has all production code, for the backend and deliberately simple frontend.
+A quick explanation of what this repo is about:

+1) OpenUnited does UX/UI prototyping and specifications as code, in this "UX Prototype" repo, using TailwindCSS and [TailwindUI](https://tailwindui.com/).
+This repo is not used in production.
+Wherever possible, we aim to use off-the-shelf Tailwind UI components.

+2) This application uses Flask and Jinja templates, with sample/fixture data in json files.
+The [platform repo](https://github.com/OpenUnited/platform) has all production code and uses a different stack but also uses Jinja templates and TailwindUI, so the design work from this repo is often directly transferrable.

+3) The dynamically rendered views/screens of this application are statically rendered into the [/docs](https://github.com/OpenUnited/ux-prototype/tree/main/docs) folder so that we can cheaply and easily serve [the pages in this repo with GitHub Pages](https://openunited.github.io/ux-prototype/screen-list/).
+This happens (automatically on push via GitHub Actions)[https://github.com/OpenUnited/ux-prototype/blob/main/.github/workflows/generate_static.yml].

 ## Getting started / how to run this app